-automaton/3 Equivalent to automaton(, , Signature, Nodes, Arcs, [], [], ), a common use case of automaton/8 True if the finite automaton induced by Nodes and Arcs (extended with Counters) accepts Signature chain/2 Zs is a list of finite domain variables that are a chain with respect to the partial order Relation, in t circuit/1 True if the list Vs of finite domain variables induces a Hamiltonian circuit, where the k-th element element/3 The N-th element of the list of finite domain variables Vs is V.
+automaton/3 Equivalent to automaton(, , Signature, Nodes, Arcs, [], [], ), a common use case of automaton/8 automaton/8 True if the finite automaton induced by Nodes and Arcs (extended with Counters) accepts Signature.

+chain/2 Zs is a list of finite domain variables that are a chain with respect to the partial order Relation, in t circuit/1 True if the list Vs of finite domain variables induces a Hamiltonian circuit, where the k-th element cumulative/1 Equivalent to cumulative(Tasks, [limit(1)]).